Massive water main break floods Houston freeway and homes

 MAP: City of Houston's boil water notice

 Turner also added there would be low water pressure for much of the evening as repairs continued on the line.
-This process is expected to take several hours and should impact a large segment of the city, including downtown.
+By 10 p.m.
+Thursday, Turner said water pressures were stabilized, but the boil water notice was still in effect at that time.

 Thanks to this, a number of schools and businesses closed, highlighted by Houston ISD's planned closure of all campuses Friday.

-Note: Update: I-610 East Loop SB at Clinton is expected to be open within the hour as crews continue to clear the road.
-We plan to open the NB mainlanes in time for Friday AM rush hour. pic.twitter.com/4yPtw9OuKJ— TxDOT- HOU District (@TxDOTHouston) February 28, 2020